uhl1k/rpi-base-image/README.md

 It can be used straight out of the box to run Java or any other applications on the RaspberryPi using Docker.
 It has all the necessary applications and tools preinstaled.

+The built images are available at [https://hub.docker.com/r/uhl1k/rpi-base-image](https://hub.docker.com/r/uhl1k/rpi-base-image) on the DockerHub.

 ## Contents

 The image has preinstalled applications and tools that I used but you can add your own.
 Here is complete list of preinstalled applications and tools: